-Capital requirements and dividend distribution.
-On the background of the spreading of the Corona virus and with the aim of supporting the credit requirements of the customers during this period, the Bank's Board of Directors has decided to modify the Common Equity Tier 1 ratio to 8.9% (instead of the previous 9.9%), as permitted by the provisional Directive issued by the Supervisor of Banks.
-At the same time, the Bank's Board of Directors decided that the distribution of dividends by the Bank shall be temporarily discontinued.
-On November 22, 2021, the Bank's Board of Directors decided to reestablish the goal of the Tier I capital ratio at the targeted range that had been in effect prior to the entry into effect of the Provisional Instruction.
-On the basis of the ICAAP and the SREP procedures, the Board decided to reduce the said goal by 0.15%, fixing it at the rate of 9.75% (for additional details, see "Capital and capital adequacy" in the 2021 Annual Report).
-The Bank has resumed the distribution of dividends, starting with the profits of the third quarter of 2021, at the rate of 20% (for additional details, see in the 2021 Annual Report "Dividend distribution" and Note 24 to the financial statements as of December 31, 2021).
+Reduced capital requirements and discontinuation of dividend distribution.
+On the background of the spreading of the Corona virus and with the aim of supporting the credit requirements of its customers during this period, The Bank's Board of Directors has decided to modify the Common Equity Tier 1 ratio to 8.9% (instead of the previous 9.9%), as permitted by the provisional Directive issued by the Supervisor of Banks.
+At the same time, the Bank's Board of Directors decided to discontinue, at this stage, the distribution of dividends by the Bank.